 Camera settings before taking an image

-Always use RAW image format in the camera if you intend to make large prints or edit your images.
+Always use RAW image format in the camera if you intend to make large prints or do a lot of editing of your images.

 You cannot edit RAW files.